spiral/docs/http/routing.md

 We just allowed route to react not only to "test" keyword but to "hello" as well.

 #### Optional parts
-Sometimes you might want to define some segments as optional, you can do that by wrapping them inside square parentesis.
+To define some segments as optional, wrap them inside square parenthesis.

 ```php
 $route = new Route('test', '(test|hello)[/<abc:\d+>]', function ($req, $res) {